Who wants to keep working beyond the age of 60? We don’t. Here’s a guide to some of the best retirement savings plans in the Philippines.

 SSS defines lump sum payment as equal to the total contributions paid by the member including interest earned.
 Other institutions like banks and insurance companies also offer a variety of pension or retirement plans.

-The Personal Equity Retirement Account (PERA) has been fully implemented by law in 2016.
+The Personal Equity Retirement Account (PERA) was fully implemented by law in 2016.
 According to financial analysts, this is the Filipino counterpart of the 401k Contribution Plan or the Individual Retirement Account (IRA) in the United States.
 PERA is a type of retirement investment plan that can only be availed through banks, insurance companies, or any other administrator accredited by the Bangko Sentral ng Pilipinas (BSP), the Insurance Commission, and the Securities and Exchange Commission (SEC).

 Owning a home or any property by the time you turn 50 or 60 is one of the main goals of Filipinos, and for good reason.
 It’s an investment that makes sense, especially if you can no longer rely on a monthly income for rent.
 The value of your house or condominium unit appreciates as the years go by, especially if you have chosen a good location.
-In addition, owning property that can eventually be rented out can give you a source of income once you have retired.
+In addition, your property that can eventually be rented out to give you a source of income once you have retired.